The 411 on Retinoid Products

 How to Use Retinoids

-2. Buffer: “Buffering” is mixing the retinoid product with a moisturizer to help your skin adjust and reduce irritation.
-If you have dry or sensitive skin, layer your retinoid product over a hydrating serum such as hyaluronic acid.
+3. Buffer: “Buffering” is mixing the retinoid product with a moisturizer to help your skin adjust and reduce irritation.
+If you have dry or sensitive skin, layer your retinol product over a hydrating serum such as hyaluronic acid.

-3. Be careful what you mix it with: Dr. Ellie recommends avoiding anything that could further irritate the skin such as alpha-hydroxy acids (AHAs) or benzoyl peroxide.
-Since retinoids are fat-soluble and AHAs are water-soluble, they can actually block each other’s function on the skin.
+4. Be careful what you mix it with: PA Ellie DMSc, recommends avoiding anything that could further irritate the skin, such as alpha-hydroxy acids (AHAs) or benzoyl peroxide.
+Retinoids and AHAs can cancel out each other’s effects on the skin because they dissolve in different substances.

-4. Use at night: it is best to use a retinoid product at night since they can break down quickly when exposed to the sun.
-The nighttime is also when the skin repairs itself, so antiaging ingredients are more effective when used before bedtime.
+5. Use at night: it is best to use a retinoid product at night since they can break down quickly when exposed to the sun.
+Skin repairs itself at night, so anti-aging ingredients work better when used before bed.

 Upgrade Your Skincare Routine Today